iter8-tools/canary-tekton-example/README.md

 For the new version we use the short commit id of the repo being built.

-The full definition of the task is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/create-experiment.yaml).
+The full definition of the Tekton `Task` is [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/tasks/create-experiment.yaml).

 ## Task: Deploy New Version